specklesystems/speckle-docs-OLD/user/FAQs.md

 - make sure you are online by visiting other websites
 - make sure the server address is not blocked by a corporate firewall or VPN, by either trying to access it via a different network (eg mobile network) or by contacting your IT department
 - the server could be down!
 If it's hosted by us, we're most likely working on it already.
-If it's hosted by your companyn, please reach out to them
+If it's hosted by your company, please reach out to them

-If the server address is **blocked by a corporate firewall or VPN**, kindly ask your IT department to whitelist the following domains that Speckle uses:
+If the server address is **blocked by a corporate firewall or VPN**, kindly ask your IT department to whitelist the following domains and subdomains that Speckle uses:

 - speckle.xyz (critical)
 - speckle.systems